-Ladies Open marathon winner Alina Armas (left) and Men's Open marathon winner, Reonard Nampala (right)
+Ladies Open marathon winner Alina Armas (left) and Men's Open marathon winner, Reonard Namupala (right)

 with Rossing MD Werner Duvenhage (middle).

-Reonard Nampala - Rössing Marathon National Championship 2015 winner.
+Reonard Namupala - Rössing Marathon National Championship 2015 winner.

-Reonard Nampala (right - Number 18) - Champion - Rössing Marathon National Marathon 2015
+Reonard Namupala (right - Number 18) - Champion - Rössing Marathon National Marathon 2015

 The NDF team continued their dominance over the last couple of years at the marathon with both the second and third places in the Men's Open category also going their way.
 Aron Tjivambi and Elifas Shuuya came second and third in 2:24:53 and 2:41:23 respectively.